Royal Romanian Air Force: Enemy aircraft interned or captured

-As a result of the Soviet Invasion of Poland, a large number of Polish Air Force aircraft were interned in Romania.
+As a result of the German-Soviet Invasion of Poland, a large number of Polish Air Force aircraft were interned in Romania.
 Also, some Soviet aircraft were captured during World War II, as well as a few American B-24 Liberator bombers.

 Aircraft of RRAF

 Aircraft manufactured in Romania from 1924 until the end of World War II

 All of the aircraft listed below were completed before the end of World War II.
 Prototypes are omitted from the list.
 Unless specified otherwise, all aircraft machine guns have the caliber of 7.92 mm: